dickschoeller/gedbrowser/README.md

 As each GEDCOM file is referred to, it will be loaded into your instance of MongoDB.
 More explicit management of data loading is planned for the future.

-Note that the location of gedbrowser.home defaults to /var/lib/gedbrowser.
+The location of gedbrowser.home defaults to /var/lib/gedbrowser.
 However that can be adjusted in the file application.yml.

 ## Tooling